ReSharper by Language: MSBuild

 Code completion features are helpful when you start typing predefined elements and their attributes.
 ReSharper completes them, you save your time.

-In the completion list you see special icons.
-They help you distinguish between the types of suggested items.
+In the completion list, use the following icons to distinguish between the types of suggested items.

 represents attributes of elements